ralphmodales/monochora/README.md

 - `url` - For URL parsing and validation
 - `tempfile` - For secure temporary file management
 - `rayon` - For high-performance parallel processing
+- `tracing` - For structured logging and debugging
+- `tracing-subscriber` - For log formatting and filtering

 ## License